What's On Your Mind?

 Makerspaces are collaborative learning environments where people come together to share materials and learn new skills, nurtured by a mindset of community partnership, collaboration, and creation.
 This space gives the Brock community hands-on access to emerging technologies and provides a space for all to play, learn and invent.

-We encourage creativity however the Makerspace does not allow the production of weapons, objects with sexual nature or anything that conflicts with the Brock Human Ethics code.
+We encourage creativity, however the Makerspace does not allow the production of weapons, objects with a sexual nature, or anything that conflicts with the Brock Human Ethics Code.

 Swipe your student cards during drop-In hours and earn credit in the Innovation or Personal Growth domain in the Campus-Wide Co-Curriculum (CWC).